We’re now a few days into 2017 and you may have firm goals or resolutions in mind.

 Where do you see yourself in 12 months?
 What are the steps you will need to take to get you there?
 Write them down.

 More than one goal?
-Prioritize them for success.
+Prioritise them for success.

 Good luck!
 And Happy New Year!